FAQ - What to Expect When Visiting Nantucket During the Pandemic

 Patients with one or more symptoms of COVID-19 should arrive without an appointment at the Nantucket Cottage Hospital drive-through evaluation site at the main entrance portico.
 The costs of these medically-necessary COVID-19 tests are completely covered whether you have insurance or not.

-COVID-19 testing hours of operation at Nantucket Cottage Hospital:
+Current COVID-19 testing hours of operation at Nantucket Cottage Hospital can be found at the hospital website.

 Yes, both the Hy-Line and the Steamship are servicing Nantucket.
 Their schedules are different from what they usually offer this time of year, and they may be accepting fewer passengers, so be sure to make an advance reservation.